cristian-5/Spin/ReadMe.md

 we only completed 65% of the total tasks.

 **New Contributors are WELCOME**, so if you're a skilled dev feel free to contact me for joining our team.
-We are Desperate...

 If you want to contribute you must follow these [Conventions](Conventions/) in order to keep the